ManticoreProject/manticore/README.md

 The `pldi20-final` is the tagged commit on the `pldi20` branch corresponding to the archived artifact.
-As a backup, we've provided a snapshot of `pldi20-final` (and its source dependencies) as the tarball `manticore.tgz`.
+As a backup, we've provided a snapshot of `pldi20-final` as the tarball `manticore.tgz`.

 Then build the Docker image locally with